IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

  ```

- ## Sample console log for processing a single BuildReport.json
+ ## Sample Console Log for Processing a Single Build Report
 A sample invocation that stores the application package in an external artifact repository in UCD packaging format v2, including all traceability links:

 ```